mira-k-lo-dudo/P4TMongo/README.md

 P4TMongo
 ========

-P4TMongo is a PHP Class that mimics the popular AdoDB PHP Library.
-Use your favorite getOne, getRow, getAll, getCol and other commands with MongoDB.
+P4TMongo is a PHP Class that mimics the popular AdoDB PHP Library and new PDO Library.
+Use your favorite getOne (fetchColumn), getRow (fetch), getAll (fetchAll), insert (query) and other commands with MongoDB.

 ## Prerequisites